 Explore what it means to be a business manager

-On this course, you’ll develop a range of business management skills relevant to your life, university study or the world of work.
+You’ll develop a range of business management skills relevant to your life, university study or the world of work.
 This course will also help you to communicate professionally in common business situations and reflect on your own management style.

 - Managing yourself: introduction to management and leadership styles.